 One might think of him as redundant, too old-school, or even a closed-minded, outdated version of Christianity.
 This could not be further from the truth, his insight is pure, and received directly from God in the sacred act of intimate prayer.

-Maybe his allegiance to some version of Catholicism without modern upgrades makes him quite limited in our mind, however, his private allegiance to discovering Jesus, and the process of mapping the way to Him is priceless.
+Maybe his allegiance to some version of Catholicism without modern upgrades makes him quite limited from our perspective, however, his stern allegiance to discovering Jesus for himself, and the process of mapping the way to Him is priceless.

 The Good Stuff

 His book begins with a powerful statement, and is the basis of his valuable works.

 ''Friendship and communion with God are possible in this life of exile, and that in no small degree, but with a closer and stronger bond that has ever existed between brethren, or mother and child.'' - Francisco de Osuna

 The human heart is presented as an ever turning wheel, controlled by the four main impulses that affect it: Joy and Sorrow, Hope and Fear.
 These four forces are chiefs as they include all other feelings and impulses, and are connected to the four winds and the four cardinal directions of the earth.
 The person that wishes to make spiritual progress must punish and dominate them, lest they divide his heart between them.

 ''This advice is the first stone in the foundation, as David said: ''The Lord build up Jerusalem: he will gather together the dispersed of Israel.''
 Jerusalem is your peaceful resolution; Israel is your mind seeking strenuously, to which the vision of God is promised and seen by faith even now.
 To raise your will to new perfection, wandering, harmful thoughts must first be driven away, never to return. ''Advance must always be made by the whole being and mind together: unless they are, know that you have yet to lay the first stone of your spiritual building.'' -Francisco de Osuna